A CURATED PORTAL FOR HELPING PEOPLE TO LOVE ONE ANOTHER, NO EXCEPTIONS.

 We hope to bring a fresh look at the many dimensions of love and how it affects our bodies, minds, brains, chemistry, connections, relationships, and the world around us.
 In short, we hope to simplify love in an easily digestible format that will both inspire us and connect us to a larger world beyond that which we know or even imagine.
 We seek to explore ways to engage this ever-expanding presence of love that has the innate power to influence both the past and the future through a joyful experience of becoming more fully human, bringing meaning, purpose, and love into all areas of our life.

 Most of us know what it feels like to be in love and be loved, and how it helps this world to be a better place.
 Love is a place of intimacy, of caring for knowing another deeply.
-Social researcher Brene Brown says that it is hard to hate someone when you are up close to them.
+Social researcher Brene Brown says, "it is hard to hate someone when you are up close to them.
 We are hardwired to be connected, so maybe we just need to be intimate with each other, get to know each other's stories.
-Learn how we share more in common with each other than we are different.
+Learn how we share more in common with each other than we are different."

 Maybe all we need are reminders.